-the design of the Infuse device was anything other than that approved by the FDA.
+Appellants' non-fraud and fraud-by-omission claims are expressly preempted by §360k(a).
+Appellants do not allege that Medtronic failed to provide any warnings required by the FDA; nor do they allege that the design of the Infuse device was anything other than that approved by the FDA.
 Instead, Appellants contend that Medtronic was, as a matter of state law, required to give additional warnings about risks purportedly associated with off-label use, or to employ a different design.
 See, e.g., Ledet, 2013 WL 6858858, at 4; Kashani-Matts, 2013 WL 6147032, at 4.
-But because any such duty would impose state-law "different from, in addition to" the federal or requirements requirements imposed by the FDA through the PMA process, Appellants' claims are-as the district court held-barred by §360k(a).
+But because any such duty would impose state-law addition to" federal requirements "different from, or in the requirements imposed by the FDA through the PMA process, Appellants' claims are-as the district court held-barred by §360k(a).
 See, e.g., Bryant, 623 F.3d at 1205-06.